north-road/QCity/docs/src/user_guide/tools.md

 ![Building_Level_Name](https://github.com/user-attachments/assets/76cc54ca-fff8-4e16-a912-4b3520eeeaa3)

+Left click on `OK` and the building level will be created.

 ### Creating a new Building Level - Snapping

 When creating new building levels, often the boundaries correspond to the boundaries of existing features such as cadastral boundaries or development site boundaries.
 In order to digitize a building level to the boundaries of cadastral lots or other features, snapping needs to be enabled.